GeotrekCE/Geotrek-admin/docs/install/upgrade.rst

     Note you should use -h 127.0.0.1 because to keep imported elements owning, you should use geotrek user which is not allowed to connect with default unix socket.
     Some errors can occurs, around extensions creation or spatial_ref_sys table content.
     This is normal.
-We already create this extensions on previous steps
+We already create these extensions on previous steps.

 .. warning::